Real Estate Law Firms Functions When you Sell Your Home

 What Your Real Estate Law Firm Will Need From You

 You will need to give your lawyer a few things for your appointment.
 You will need two pieces of ID.
 One needs to be government issued photo ID.
 If you are selling a house or a bareland condo, you will need to bring a real property report with a certificate of compliance from the municipality that shows all the current improvements on the property.
+We also assist if you need an encroachment agreement or if a restrictive covenant on title is causing trouble.
 You should also provide your real estate law firm with your mortgage reference number for any mortgages on the property.
 Remember, many lines of credit are registered as a mortgage.